git-pull/website/code_explorer/django-vs-flask.rst

 So, stuff like easy database-backed validations in PUT and POST isn't covered as well.

+Flask's extension community is good, but can't leverage Django's synergy
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 That isn't to say Flask has no extension community.
 It does.
 But it lacks the cohesion and comprehensiveness of Django's.
 Even in cases where there are extensions, there will be corner cases where features are just missing.

-Without an authentical and permissions system, it's difficult to create an OAuth like token system to grant time-block'd permissions to slices of data to make available.
+For instance, without an authentical and permissions system, it's difficult to create an OAuth token system to grant time-block'd permissions to slices of data to make available.
 Stuff available for free with `django-rest-framework's django-guardian integration
 <http://www.django-rest-framework.org/api-guide/permissions/#djangoobjectpermissions>`_,
 which benefit from both Django's ORM and its permission system, in many cases aren't covered by the contrib community at all.

-By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la SQLAlchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
-Leaving devs to fill in the blanks, and should the dev decide to patch: create a PR, get a reponse, and wait until a release is finally tagged.

-Help relies on sites like StackOverflow and programming the solution in-house.
-Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

-It's also error-prone to program replacements to these systems; Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
-It invites increased cases of customer-losing bugs where something breaks and it isn't until months later.
-When that lone `Intercom`_ message mentions something's broke, and has been for a while.
+This is dicussed in greater detail in :ref:`open-source-momentum`.

 .. _Intercom: https://www.intercom.com/